Azure/eno/docs/reconciliation.md

 # Reconciliation

-Once a composition has been synthesized, the resulting synthesis is reconciled against a k8s cluster by the `eno-reconciler` process.
+Synthesized compositions are reconciled into real k8s resources by the `eno-reconciler` process.

-Reconciliation uses a standard controller-runtime controller to sync each resource returned by the synthesizer.

 ## Merge Semantics

-By default, Eno uses [server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) to create and update resources it manages.
+By default, Eno uses [server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) with `--force-conflicts=true` to write resources it manages.

-Any property set by the synthesizer will be applied during reconciliation, even if it means overwriting changes made by another client.
-Other clients can safely populate fields _not_ managed by Eno - unmanaged fields are not modified.
-This is the standard behavior of server-side apply with `--force-conflicts=true`.

 > Client-side patching is supported by setting `--disable-ssa`.
 But beware that Eno can only add and update fields.
 Fields no longer returned from the synthesizer will not be removed.